‘An extremely un-get-at-able place’ ‘The walks are wonderful’

 This is what he wrote in his diary: ‘On return journey today ran into the whirlpool and were nearly all drowned.
 Engine sucked off by the sea and went to the bottom.
 Just managed to keep the boat steady with oars and after going through the whirlpool twice, ran into smooth water and found ourselves only about 100 yards from Eilean Mor (a tiny island), so ran in quickly and managed to clamber ashore.
 We were taken off about three hours later by the Ling fishermen.’

-In order to see the whirlpool in action from the shoreline, it is best to time a visit to coincide with a flood tide, preferably backed by a westerly wind.
+In order to see the whirlpool in action from the shoreline, it is best to time your visit to coincide with a flood tide, preferably backed by a westerly wind.
 One for the anoraks then.

 Supplementary trip to Glengarrisdale Bay